-The white clouds dissipate and the world comes to life before his eyes.
-His lawn, the garden, the bougainvillea, he walks on towards his charming wooden house indifferent to the cinematics of it all.
-He reaches the front door and opens it softly.
-He finds a noble elderly woman sitting at the kitchen table writing in tidy cursive upon the air before her.
-He walks to the wall, conjures a refrigerator with a wave of his hand and selects a glass of water.
-The glass arrives a few seconds later and he settles on a chair in the corner.
-The elderly woman works on, paying him no mind.
-He drinks his water in silence, a wave of utter exhaustion washing over him.
+The white clouds dissipated and the world came to life before his eyes.
+His lawn, the garden, the bougainvillea, the crooked apple tree.
+He walked on towards his charming wooden house indifferent to the cinematics of it all.
+He reached the front door and opened it softly.
+He found an elderly woman sitting nobly at the kitchen table, writing in tidy cursive upon the air before her.
+He walked to the wall, conjured a refrigerator with a wave of his ring and selected a glass of water.
+The glass arrived seconds later and he settled on a chair in the corner.
+The elderly woman worked on, paying him no mind.
+He quenched his thirst in silence, a wave of utter exhaustion washing over him.
 Feeling his soul scattered between worlds.

 Why do you insist on going there?

 The man weighed the question and after significant reflection answered in a low defeated voice: